Profiles in "Linguistics - Pragmatics and Discourse Analysis" Expertise Area

 • Lutfi Hussein teaches linguistics in the Department of English.
 His research interests include discourse analysis, multimodal discourse, and applied linguistics.

-• Torres is an applied sociolinguist who uses quantitative and qualitative approaches to analyze spoken and written discourses concerning health issues—including policies, medical interactions, opioids, and access inequities.
+• Torres is an applied sociolinguist who employs both quantitative and qualitative methods to analyze spoken and written discourses related to medical interactions and policies, as well as AI use in language learning.